 One of the most popular probiotic foods is live-cultured yogurt, but be sure to read the ingredients list, as not all yogurts are made equally.
-Look for brands such as Brown Cow and Cascade Fresh, which include lactobacillus, acidophilus and other probiotic cultures.
+Look for brands such as Brown Cow, which include lactobacillus, acidophilus and other probiotic cultures.

 Similar to yogurt, this fermented dairy product is a unique combination of milk and fermented kefir grains.
 It has a slightly acidic and tart flavor with a hint of bready-yeastiness (but that is usually more noticed in the smell than the taste).
 Kefir is similar to yogurt, but because it is fermented with yeast and more bacteria, the final product has more probiotics.

 Made from fermented cabbage and other veggies, sauerkraut is not only extremely rich in healthy live cultures, but also aids in reducing allergy symptoms.
 Sauerkraut—and the similar but spicy Korean dish, kimchi—is also loaded with immune-boosting vitamins that may help ward off infection.

 Goat’s milk and soft cheese are particularly high in probiotics, including thermophillus, bifudus, bulgaricus and acidophilus.

 Probiotics can be added to high-quality dark chocolate, up to four times the amount of probiotics as many forms of dairy.
 This is only one of the health benefits of chocolate.